2024 Annual Comprehensive Financial Report

 GCRTA also participates in the federal single audit program, which consists of a single audit of all federally funded programs administered by the Authority.
 As a requirement for continued funding eligibility, participation in the single audit program is mandatory for most local governments, including GCRTA.

-GCRTA takes great pride in the fact that each of the previously issued Annual Comprehensive Financial Reports earned the recognition of the GFOA in the form of its Ce1tificate of Achievement for Excellence in Financial Repo1ting.
-This award evidence the fact that the previous annual reports complied with stringent GFOA standards for professional financial reporting.
+GCRTA takes great pride in the fact that each of the previously issued Annual Comprehensive Financial Reports earned the recognition of the GFOA in the form of its Certificate of Achievement for Excellence in Financial Reporting.
+This award evidences the fact that the previous annual reports complied with stringent GFOA standards for professional financial reporting.
 GCRTA was the first public transit agency in Ohio to earn this important recognition and has consistently done so since 1988.

 The Authority also submits its annual operating and capital budgets to the GFOA and has been doing so since 1990.
 Each of these budget documents has won the Distinguished Budget Presentation Award, having satisfied the most stringent program criteria and proven its value as (1) a policy document, (2) an operations guide, (3) a financial plan, and (4) a communication device.